Theoretical Aspects of Radium-Containing Molecules Amenable to Assembly from Laser-Cooled Atoms for New Physics Searches: Results

 The purpose of this section is to show trends for properties of interest among diatomic molecules that are candidates for measurement of a ${\cal{P,T}}$-odd signal in the lepton sector.
 The interaction constants for their main sensitivity in this regard are compared for alkali (A) atoms and coinage-metal (C) atoms bound to atomic radium, see Table \ref{TAB:CONSTANTS}.
 Among the A-Ra molecules the trends are consistent for $E_{\text{eff}}$, $W_{S}$, and $W_{M}$ where in all cases the interaction constants increase monotonically with decreasing nuclear charge of A. These constants have been obtained at equilibrium internuclear separation $R_e$, along with other spectroscopic properties and the molecule-frame electric dipole moment $D$.
 It is worth noting that the root mean-square radii for the $ns$ electron of the atoms A or C, here obtained from atomic quantum-mechanical calculations, are a good predictor of $R_e$, in the sense that the ratio $\frac{R_e \text{[a.u.]}}{ \sqrt{\left< {\hat{r}}^2 \right>_{n{\text{s}}}} \text{[a.u.]}}$ is nearly constant across all the considered molecules.
 The greatest deviations from the mean value of this ratio amount to around $7$\% for Na (upper end) and Ag (lower end).
-The spectroscopic properties obtained in the present work for RaAg agree with coupled cluster singles doubles and perturbative triples (CCSD(T)) results \cite{Tomza_2021} to within $5$\% for $R_e$, $12$\% for $\omega_e$ and $B_e$, and $7$\% for $D$.
-Similar agreement and trend of deviation is observed for RaCu \cite{Tomza_2021}.

 Since analytical relationships between the matrix elements of ${\cal{P,T}}$-odd interactions exist \cite{PhysRevA.85.029901} and these relationships have also been corroborated in numerical studies of various complex systems \cite{Fleig_Jung_Xe_2021,Fleig_Skripnikov2020} the trends for these interactions are expected to be very similar which is confirmed by the results in Table \ref{TAB:CONSTANTS}.
 The principal